 A One-of-a-Kind Course

 The students sat on Raven Rocks enjoying the midafternoon sun, the spectacular view across the valley, and the rest after a two-mile hike.
-It was the perfect spot for that day’s lesson: why ravens had returned to the area after an absence of nearly one hundred years.
+It was the perfect spot for that day’s lesson: why ravens had returned to the area after an absence of nearly 100 years.

 Learning like this is nothing unusual for the students in John Jay High School’s Senior Research Seminar in Environmental Studies.
 The structure of the senior elective—affectionately known as Wilderness—allows the class to spend three class periods every other day exploring Ward Pound Ridge Reservation.
 The other half of the time the class meets in a traditional classroom to augment what they’ve experienced through books, films, and handcrafts.
 The result is a learning experience unique to John Jay High School.